 For the full list of excipients, see section 6.1.

-• Changing from a progestogen-only method (oral contraceptive with only progesteron, injection, implant) or progestogen-releasing intrauterine system (IUS)
+• Changing from a progestogen-only method (oralpill, injection, implant) or intrauterine system (IUS)

 • Following first-trimester abortion

 The use of the tablets is started 21 to 28 days after delivery or second-trimester abortion.
-For breast-feeding, see Section 4.6 Pregnancy and Lactation.
-When starting later, an additional non hormonal contraceptive method (barrier method) should be used during the first 7 days of tablet-taking If intercourse has already taken place, pregnancy must be ruled out before starting the use of Maexeni, or the woman must wait until her first menstrual period.
+When starting later, an additional barrier method must be used for the first 7 days of tablet-taking.
+If the woman has already had sexual intercourse, pregnancy must be excluded before the actual start of COC use or the woman has to wait for her next menstrual period.

 1. Tablet-taking must never be discontinued for longer than 7 days.

-1. The user should take the last missed tablet as soon as she remembers, even if this means taking two tablets at the same time.
-She then continues to take the tablets at the usual time.
-The next pack must be started as soon as the current pack is finished, i.e. without a break between packs.
-The user is unlikely to have withdrawal bleeding until the end of the second pack but she may experience spotting or breakthrough bleeding on tablet-taking days.
+1. The woman should take the last missed tablet as soon as she remembers, even if this means taking two tablets at the same time.
+She then continues to take the next tablets at her usual time.
+The next pack is started as soon as the current pack is finished, i.e. there is no tablet-free break.
+There will probably be no withdrawal bleed until the end of the second pack, but the woman may experience spotting or breakthrough bleeding on tablet-taking days.

 2. It is also possible to stop taking tablets from the current pack.
 The woman must then have a tablet-free break of 7 days, including the days she missed tablets, and then continue with the next pack.

 If the woman misses several tablets and has no withdrawal bleed during the first normal tablet-free break, the possibility of a pregnancy must be considered.

 In case of severe gastrointestinal symptoms, absorption of the active ingredients may not be complete and additional contraceptive measures should be taken.